kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 ![How HIE-CM builds a PHR ](../hie_cm_linking.png)

 The Architecture ensures that there is
-- No central data repository.
+- No central data repository
 - Your PHR Address only holds links
 - Each Health record is held by Health Facility that generated the record
 - Health facilities that become HIPs collect & save your PHR address during registration